How does an IT team create business value?

 Staying innovative as a business requires tools that support moving quickly and dynamically.
 And choosing the right technology can play an important role in gaining market share or outpacing competitors.
 You help ensure that technology is at least current, if not cutting-edge.

-Cybersecurity attacks can disrupt business operations or worse, expose team members and customers to malicious software and data theft.
+Security and compliance Cybersecurity attacks can disrupt business operations or worse, expose team members and customers to malicious software and data theft.
 IT teams work hard to maintain strong security practices, identify threats, and mitigate risks.

 IT teams lay the foundation for modern organizations to get work done.
 Without reliable tools for communication, cloud-based collaboration, and data storage, it would be difficult to make any real progress.
 But you also identify opportunities to implement better tools and automated processes which can all improve productivity and cross-functional efficiency.